jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 Buildspec.yml instructs CodeBuild in build stage in terms of what to do.
 Basically, buildspec.yml will instruct AWS CodeBuild to automatically scan the docker image for vulnerability during build stage.
 So this an important configuration file.

-**[IMPORTANT]** In the buildspec.yml, look for #UPDATE comment and replace the values with your own values accordingly.
+**[IMPORTANT]** In the buildspec.yml, look for #UPDATE comments and replace the values with your own values accordingly.

 ```